Anatomy of the Vestibular System

 5. Which part of the semicircular canal bends in response to fluid movement, activating hair cells?

-When the head rotates in the plane of a specific semicircular canal:
+A: When the head rotates in the plane of a specific semicircular canal:

 The bony labyrinth and the semicircular duct move with the head.